Bahadur Shah of Gujarat: Engagement with the Portuguese and death

 Death of Bahadur Shah in front of Diu during negotiations with the Portuguese, in 1537.
 Akbar Nama, end of 16th century.

 While Bahadur was engaged in the siege of Mandu against the Mughals, a strong Portuguese fleet sailed from Bombay (now Mumbai), led by Nuno da Cunha.
 On 7 February 1531 the fleet neared Shiyal Bet island, which they captured in spite of strong resistance.
 On 16 February 1531 they started bombarding Diu but could not succeed to inflict any appreciable damage to its fortification.
 On 1 March 1531 Nuno da Cunha left for Goa, leaving a subordinate officer, who systematically destroyed Mahuva, Ghogha, Valsad, Mahim, Kelva, Agashi and Surat.

 As Gujarat fell to the Mughal Empire, Bahadur Shah was forced to court the Portuguese.
 On 23 December 1534 while on board the galleon St. Mattheus he signed the Treaty of Bassein.
 Based on the terms of the agreement, the Portuguese Empire gained control of the city of Bassein (Vasai), as well as its territories, islands, and seas which included Daman and Bombay islands too.
 He had granted them leave to erect a factory in Diu.
 Instead of a factory the Portuguese built the Diu Fort.

 When he recovered his kingdom, Bahadur, repenting his alliance with the Portuguese, went to Sorath to persuade an army of the Portuguese, whom he had asked to come to his assistance, to return to Goa.
 In February 1537, when the Portuguese arrived at Diu, five or six thousand strong, the sultan hoping to get rid of them by stratagem, went to Diu and endeavored to get the viceroy into his power.
 The viceroy excused himself, and in return invited the king to visit his ship anchored off the coast of Gujarat.
 Bahadur agreed, and on his way back was attacked and killed by the Portuguese; his body was dumped into the Arabian Sea.
 He was then thirty-one years old and in the eleventh year of his reign.
-According to the author of the Mirăt-i-Sikandari the reason for Bahádur's murder was that a message from him to the Deccan sultans, inviting them to join him in an alliance against the Portuguese, had fallen into the hands of the viceroy.
+According to the author of the Mirăt-i-Sikandari the reason for Bahadur's murder was that a message from him to the Deccan sultans, inviting them to join him in an alliance against the Portuguese, had fallen into the hands of the viceroy.
 Whatever may have been the provocation or the intention, both sides had treacherous designs; neither party was able to carry out its original plan.
 The end was unpremeditated, hurried on by mutual suspicions.
 These events were followed by the 1538 Siege of Diu which resulted in the permanent occupation of Diu by Portuguese which lasted till 1961.